brechtvdv/realtime-open-data-benchmark/README.md

 Research question: *What is the cut-off point between HTTP polling and publish/subscribe (pubsub) interfaces for real-time Open Data?*

-Note: Server-Sent-Events (SSE) is tested for pubsub systems to use the same protocol (HTTP) as polling.
+Note: Server-Sent-Events_manager (SSE) is tested for pubsub systems to use the same protocol (HTTP) as polling.

 ## Experiment 1